bane-labs/go-ethereum/contracts/README.md

 An address can only become a candidate to receive votes after it registers in Governance and stake a minimum register fee.
 A successful register requires below.

+1. Registrant invokes `registerCandidate()` of `0x1212000000000000000000000000000000000001` as message sender;
+2. Registrant is an EOA account and not yet a candidate;
-1. Put at least `1000 GAS` deposit `value` along with the register transaction as register fee;
+3. Put at least `1000 GAS` deposit `value` along with the transaction as register fee;
-2. Provide a `shareRate` ranges from `0` to `1000` in parameters which can not be changed until exit;
+4. Provide a `shareRate` ranges from `0` to `1000` in parameters which can not be changed until exit;
-3. The message sender is an EOA account and not yet a candidate;
-4. (optional) Withdraw past deposits if has registered and exited before.
+5. (optional) Withdraw past deposits if has registered and exited before.

 After this, a new candidate will appear in the candidate list and can be voted immediately and be elected as one of the block validators of the next epoch.